Tips for writing a coffee shop business plan

 What will your day-to-day procedures look like?
 The management section of your business plan will include your daily operations.
 What are your hours of service?
 Who will be responsible for what tasks, and what will qualify them to take on these duties?
 What type of training will employees receive?

 Your business plan adds validity and structure to your business ideas.
 Make adjustments and changes as needed and use it as a standard reference to keep your coffee shop’s goals on track.
 Need help?
 I’ll be happy to jump on a call to bounce ideas.
-If you are looking to open a coffee shop in strategic Canadian cities like Vancouver, Calgary, Edmonton, Toronto, or Montreal, and need a business plan writer, contact me here, and let’s talk.
+If you are looking to open a coffee shop in strategic Canadian cities like Vancouver, Calgary, Edmonton, Toronto, or Montreal, and need a business plan writing service, contact me here, and let’s talk.